 Abbie’s music is published by Graphite Publishing, Hal Leonard, Kjos, in G. Schirmer’s Dale Warland Series, and by her own venture, Abbie Betinis Music Co, which she founded in 2006 to distribute her sheet music internationally straight from her studio in Saint Paul.
 A strong proponent of small business and cooperative models, she is co-founder of the Independent Music Publishers Cooperative and was voted in as its president in 2012.
 Through her cross-marketing campaigns with these seven other small publishers, Abbie’s music was performed last year in 14 countries on five continents, totaling nearly 400 performances.

-This summer, Abbie will be a resident composer at the Zodiac Music Festival in the French Alps, where she will be working on a new piece with the Zodiac Trio.
-Other upcoming projects include a new piece for clarinetist Michael Collins on The Schubert Club’s 2015-2016 International Artist Series.
+In 2015, Abbie will be a resident composer at the Zodiac Music Festival in the French Alps, where she will be working on a new piece with the Zodiac Trio.
+She will also be writing a new piece for premiere by clarinetist Michael Collins on The Schubert Club’s 2015-2016 International Artist Series.

-A graduate of the Suzuki piano program in her hometown of Stevens Point, Wisconsin, Abbie holds a B.A. in music from St. Olaf College, M.A. in music composition from the University of Minnesota, and has done post-graduate work in Paris, France on scholarship from the European American Musical Alliance, where she studied harmony and counterpoint in the tradition of Nadia Boulanger with Philip Lasser and Narcis Bonet.
+Abbie is a graduate of the Suzuki piano program in her hometown of Stevens Point, Wisconsin, holds a B.A. in music from St. Olaf College, M.A. in music composition from the University of Minnesota, and has done post-graduate work in Paris, France on scholarship from the European American Musical Alliance, where she studied harmony and counterpoint in the tradition of Nadia Boulanger with Philip Lasser and Narcis Bonet.

 Mini Bio: (75 words)